 However, to make that a profitable decision, you would need to get a steady 10% increase in your investments.
 However, this would prove difficult.
 In short, a return of premium policy is worth the increase in cost if there is a good chance that you will outlive your term policy.

 The price example we gave above was a 30-year term policy.
 However, the return of premium policies is more popular for shorter policies.
-This is because the more likely you are to outlive your policy, the more it makes sense to get a return of premium plan.
+This is because the more likely you are to outlive your policy, the more it makes sense to get a return on a premium plan.

 Therefore, for people in good health that have taken out, say, a 15-year term policy to cover their mortgage, a return of premium policy may be the smartest option.
 This way, they are covered for the duration of their mortgage.
 Also, if they outlive their term policy, which is likely, then they are refunded.